rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.5.1/readme.md

 ## 3. Analysis

+This component can will be implemented using a higher-level API, three.js.

 The hospital floor visualization comprises a set of rooms, each equipped with a door, walls, and a surgical table.
 This representation must be described in a JSON file with the following information:

 >- floor dimensions